abhi-da/Energy-and-Environment/README.md

 # Energy-and-Environment
-Assignments and Projects of Energy and Environment
+The repository will contain the submitted assignnent used during the course Energy and Environment 2